unchainedshop/unchained/docs/source/plugins/datatrans.md

 description: Configuration Options for our Datatrans Integration
 ---

-Unchained supports both the old XML based legacy API of Datatrans (https://docs.datatrans.ch/v1.0.1/docs/payment-process-overview) and the new transactionId-centric API based on JSON https://docs.datatrans.ch/docs/home
+Unchained supports both the old XML based legacy API of Datatrans [payment process overview](https://docs.datatrans.ch/v1.0.1/docs/payment-process-overview) and the new [transactionId centric API based on JSON](https://docs.datatrans.ch/docs/home)
 If you already have Datatrans chances are high you're still using the legacy API and so you will have to use the legacy Datatrans Unchained Plugin.
 If you're starting fresh, you will be using the new one.

 Activate either of those in your project by selecting to import one (and only one):